paschmann/rasa-ui/README.md

 # Rasa UI

 Rasa UI is a web application built on top of, and for [Rasa] (https://github.com/RasaHQ/rasa).
-Rasa UI provides a web application to quickly and easily be able to create agents, define intents and entities.
+Rasa UI provides a web application to quickly and easily be able to create and manage bots, intents, entities, synonyms and regex statements through a web interface.
 It also provides some convenience features for Rasa, like training and loading your models, monitoring usage or viewing logs.

+Currently Rasa UI can be used to manage the NLU features of Rasa, with Rasa Core features currently under development.

 ## Features

 - UI for creating and managing training data - Examples, Intents, Entities, Synonyms, Regex
+- Manage multiple bots from a single UI/instance of Rasa UI
+- Create, manage and load different versions of your models for testing and optimizing
-- Log requests for usage tracking, history, improvements
+- Log requests for usage tracking, history, improvements to your models.
 - Easily execute intent parsing using different models
-- Manage Multiple Agents in one place
+- Manage Multiple Bots in one place
+- Data is stored in a SQLite DB
+- Can be used with or without a Rasa backend to manage your training data

 ## Getting Started